 03 of 14

-1:144 (N scale or micro mini enthusiasts) have the choice of several scale miniatures of real buildings, some finished interiors that can be decorated.
+1:144 (N scale or micro mini enthusiasts) have the choice of several scale miniatures of real buildings; some boast finished interiors that can be decorated.
 These are all made from photographs of real buildings.
 There are

 04 of 14